 What does taurine do?

 Taurine plays a role in many functions in muscle cells related to the movement of calcium ions as well as the process in which ATP, the cell’s energy molecules, are turned over.1 It also assists with the stabilisation of cell members, anti-oxidation (the process of protecting your cells from the damage of free radicals), regulation of fluid balance, and stimulation of glycolysis and glycogenesis (energy processes).
 Simply put, taurine seems to be involved in many of the processes related to energy usage and muscle function.
 For this reason, researchers are fascinated with all of the possible impacts of taurine on exercise and performance.

 Benefits of Taurine

 1. Taurine impacts health

-Taurine is considered a nutraceutical due to its many varied impacts on health, including treatment of fatigue and muscle disorders, decreased diabetes-related vision issues, and improvements in immune function, inflammation, and neuroprotective effects.4 This wide range of health-related benefits has the potential to benefit millions of people who struggle with the impact of these health conditions.
+Taurine is considered a nutraceutical due to its many varied impacts on health, including treatment of fatigue and muscle disorders, improvements in immune function, inflammation, and neuroprotective effects.4 This wide range of health-related benefits has the potential to benefit millions of people who struggle with the impact of these health conditions.

 2. May impact muscle and performance

 The most desirable potential impacts of taurine are related to performance and muscle, as a possible ergogenic (performance enhancing) aid.
 So, can it really make you stronger and faster?
 The proposed benefits of supplementing with taurine are related to its impact on performance and muscle tissue.
 One study tested running performance after supplementing with taurine but did not see significant improvement.4 However, elevated levels of taurine post-exercise were related to quicker recovery and less oxidative stress on the muscle tissue.4